ch3702/SAWS/README.md

 ## Experiments in the Paper

- The file `synthetic_instances.py` contains the code for implementing the two problem instances in the synthetic data experiment.The folder `synthetic`, `real_electricity_prediction`, and `real_nurse_staffing` contain the code and results for the numerical experiments in Section 7 of the paper.
+ The file `synthetic_instances.py` contains the code for implementing the two problem instances in the synthetic data experiment.The folders `synthetic`, `real_electricity_prediction`, and `real_nurse_staffing` contain the code and results for the numerical experiments in Section 7 of the paper.

  ## Citation
 ```